Subin-Vidhu/Python-Desktop-Apps-with-Tkinter/Geometry_Readme.md

 All widgets have the .grid(row, column) function

 You can set the positions,  btn.grid(row=0, column=0) would put it at (0,0) in the grid.

+To make a grid resizeable, use .grid_columnconfigure(x,weight=1) and .grid_rowconfigure(y,weight=1) for each cell

+You can use a for loop to create a grid

+Make a cell resize with the window by adding sticky='NSEW'